top of page

 The Cranesbill is a member of the Geranium family.
 It is a fragile plant yet given sufficient water and soil in which to grow, it produces an amazing number and variety of coloured blossoms.
 It is considered a symbol for stupidity and folly; nonetheless, it reappears in profusion each and every year.

-You can download the lighter themed THE SEDUCTION OF NATALIE in a free serialized version from my website.
+Readers can download the lighter themed THE SEDUCTION OF NATALIE in a free serialized version from my website (www.francescorizzuto.com).

-When an GPS-guided golf ball loses its satellite and sails through a picture window to demolish an ancient pottery urn, a naughty genie is released into the world.
-Imagine the mayhem when our protagonist hasn’t been with a woman for over 500 years.
-Plenty of alligators (@mattgaetz take note), a run for the Presidency, and a solution for the failure of the sintra-soinoidal lettux of the tri-alpha-dereletor.
+When an GPS-guided golf ball loses its satellite, then sails through a picture window to demolish an ancient pottery urn, a very naughty genie is released into the world.
+Imagine the mayhem when our moldy protagonist hasn’t been with a woman for over 500 years.
+Plenty of alligators (Governor Ron DeSantis take note), a run for the Presidency, and a solution for the failure of the sintra-soinoidal lettux of the tri-alpha-dereletor.

-Best of all, THE SEDUCTION OF NATALIE ends happily for America when our hero turfs the Trump Gang out of the White House.
-Until that actually happens, however, please see
+Best of all, THE SEDUCTION OF NATALIE ends happily for America when our hero turfs the Trump Gang out of the White House (again).

 I could go on but WTF.
-Check out the novels and short story pages of my website and form your own conclusions.
+Check out the novels and short story pages on my website and form your own conclusions.

 If you’d like to be a beta-reader, then please go to www.francescorizzuto.com/contact and I’ll email you the entire manuscript for any of the books listed on the site.
 And a few more that aren't listed.

-If you’re a literary agent and wish to represent any of my works, then the contacts page is where I hang out.
+If you’re a legitimate literary agent or publishing house and wish to represent any of my works, then the contacts page is where I hang out.
 Not holding my breath, though.
 Indie publishing?
-Been there, done that... www.francescorizzuto.com/post/why-i-hate-indie-publishing.
+Been there, done that...

 bottom of page